Clark Kent (Smallville): Portrayal

 Welling was generally unfamiliar with the Superman mythology, so much so that when an episode of Lois & Clark: The New Adventures of Superman aired on television, which featured Clark learning about his Kryptonian heritage, Welling immediately turned the show off.
 According to Welling, he wanted to learn about Clark's heritage simultaneously to Clark learning about it on Smallville.
 Welling believed that it was important for him to learn with the character, to help him be the Clark Kent envisioned by Al Gough and Miles Millar.
 The actor believed his lack of knowledge of the Superman mythology helped his performance, because Gough and Millar set up the series so that the previous mythology was not as important.
 Welling also enjoyed that he was in the same predicament as Clark with neither knowing the future of the character, beyond the fact that he will be Superman.
 When Welling landed the role of Clark Kent he was sent various Superman-related gifts, including books and toys, which Welling planned to leave unopened until the show was over.
 Welling was adamant from the beginning that he had not signed on to play Superman, but rather Clark Kent on his journey to becoming Superman, and as such had no intention of wearing the costume.
-When asked about the decision to not wear the suit in the series finale, Welling started “We jumped onto this idea that at the end of the show, the idea is that Clark becomes Superman and he's out there, and we know he's out there, but we can't go with him, but that we know and we feel good that he's out there doing good.
+When asked about the decision to not wear the suit in the series finale, Welling commented: "We jumped onto this idea that at the end of the show, the idea is that Clark becomes Superman and he's out there, and we know he's out there, but we can't go with him, but that we know and we feel good that he's out there doing good.
 That was what we strove for, and I think we hit it.
-I liked the ending of the series, because it's like, ‘Yes, he did it!’
+I liked the ending of the series, because it's like, 'Yes, he did it!'
 I hope the audience didn't feel like we didn't show them something that they needed to see.
-I felt like we gave them the jumping off point for their imagination as to what could happen.”
+I felt like we gave them the jumping off point for their imagination as to what could happen".

 While filming, Welling was allowed input into how his character responded in certain situations, including moving the scene between rooms, or requesting the director film particular mannerisms to emphasize a specific emotion.